 It’s official.
 London gin is amazing.

 Britons are buying record amounts of the botanical beauty.
-40 million bottles were sold in 2016, outstripping sales growth in beer and sparkling wine.
+73 million bottles were sold in 2018 thanks to nation’s 361 distilleries behind the ‘ginaissance.’
 Due to an ease in licensing laws, Britain is now full of distillers who know their coriander from their angelica to bring you some of the best gins in the world.
 Whether you want it short, long, sweet or sour, gin’s strong botanical flavour makes it the perfect base for a refreshing cocktail.

 Here are five beautifully easy go-to London gin cocktails that are so simple, you’ll be whipping them up all sunny season long.